Pressure? No pressure. Australia, France view Women's World Cup quarterfinal from different angles

 BRISBANE, Australia — The French have tried piling the pressure of home expectations onto Australia, relaying the bitter experience of losing as a host nation in a Women’s World Cup quarterfinal and how tough it is to please the crowd.

 The Matildas have seen that hand, and they’re raising it.
-They know Sweden in 1995, Canada in 2015 and France four years ago were eliminated in quarterfinals as tournament hosts but, as France-based Australia defender Ellie Carpenter said, they’re treating all the extra attention as a privilege.
+They know tournament hosts failed to advance past the quarterfinals in six of the previous eight Women's World Cups, including France four years ago.
+But, as France-based Australia defender Ellie Carpenter said, they’re treating all the extra attention as a privilege.

 Carpenter on Friday recalled the first time she went to see the Matildas play and there may have been a crowd of 300.
 On Saturday, the Brisbane stadium will be full to a capacity of around 50,000.